pawcijo/PiGarden/README.md

 - SQLite database: Stores the collected data with timestamps.
 - Web interface: View your data using an interactive dashboard built with Flask and Chart.js.
 - Data storage and persistence: Historical data is stored in an SQLite database, making it easy to analyze trends over time.
+- Light control: Automatically manages the lights based on time, with manual overrides through the web interface.
+- Watchdog: A heartbeat mechanism ensures that the lights are turned off if the light control process is killed.

 #  Components
 - Raspberry Pi: The main platform that reads sensor data via I2C.